 In mice, one of the most pronounced effects is anti-inflammatory properties.
 However, this was done with the presence of THC, which is usually removed for OTC CBC oils, so whether the anti-inflammatory effects were directly a result of the CBC or synergistic function between CBC and THC have yet to be determined.

 Users of CBC oil state that it can help with the following:

 Where is CBC Legal?

-Even “popular” chemicals like CBD fall into legal gray areas between state and federal law there is even less of a precedent for more rare compounds like CBC.
-Still, as long as THC content is below .3% the oil should be technically legal with protection found under the same Agricultural Act of 2014 (Farm Bill) that protects other industrial hemp derivatives.
+Even “popular” chemicals like CBD fall into legal gray areas between state and federal law.
+There is even less of a precedent for rare compounds like CBC.
+Still, as long as THC content is below .3%, the oil should be technically legal with protection found under the same Agricultural Act of 2014 (Farm Bill) that protects other industrial hemp derivatives.

-CBN is most common in aged cannabis plant material such as highly oxidized hemp products, low-quality farmed cannabis and non-chemically produced hashish.
-Unlike the other cannabinoids mentioned in this article CBN itself does not come from the CBG mother chemical.
-It is instead a degraded byproduct of tetrahydrocannabinolic acid (THCA).
+CBN is most common in aged cannabis plants material such as highly oxidized hemp products, low-quality farmed cannabis, and non-chemically produced hashish.
+Unlike the other cannabinoids mentioned in this article, CBN itself does not come from the CBG mother chemical.
+It is instead a degraded byproduct of tetrahydrocannabinol acid (THCA).